German bonds set for best start to the year since 1977 | Business

 German bonds set for best start to the year since 1977

-Euro zone government bond prices held steady on Friday ahead of U.S. employment data, as expectations for more benign inflation readings in the bloc kept German yields on course for their largest drop for the first week of the year in over 40 years.
+Euro zone government bond prices fell on Friday after U.S. employment data, with expectations for more benign inflation readings in the bloc keeping German yields on course for their largest drop for the first week of the year in over 40 years.

 "This is a very, very meaty decline in European rates.
 Ten-year Bund yields are down 30 basis points in the first three days," Rabobank senior rates strategist Richard Maguire said.
 "This is the product of weaker-than-anticipated inflation data in the euro zone, the decline in energy prices on the back of the unseasonably warm weather and speculation that 'peak inflation' is now behind us," he said.